r3trofitted/thundervein_zero/doc/notes.md

 *   [ ] Implement a way to know when a player is eliminated from a game (e.g. strike their name on the monitoring page)
 *   Attacks will need a special "pending" status while the game waits for the defender to pick a guess.
 Which means, in turn (ah ah) that a turn resolution will not be atomic.
+*   How do we handle _starting_ a game?
+Once the max number of players is reached?
+(I don't like this a lot because then it's not a _max_ number.)
+Should games also have a _min_ number of players?
+Should the start be automatic or manual?

 ## Emails